timothyylim/imperial-exam-solutions/M2-Computer-Systems/2015-M2-sols_KS.md

 ...     |                     |
 250H*   | A[n-1]              | holds A[n-1]

-*let's call 200H + n-1 = 250H (n=51) -- I'm undecided if I should have written some code at the beginning to find the address by using the value of n (which could be stored at, let's say, 300H).
-So we could say R0 = [300H], DEC R0 (to get n-1), R3 = 200H and then INC R3 and DEC R0 while [R0] > 0 or something but then we'd have to use JGT which doesn't technically say you can compare values, just addresses but I think you could use it for values too.
-I'm not sure.
+*let's call 200H + n-1 = 250H (n=51).

+K. Leung said we can assume that the first and last elements of the array are known so we can say  a[n-1] etc.

 A different solution: